verrazzano/docs/content/en/docs/setup/install/multicluster.md

    {{< tab tabNum="2" >}}
 <br>

-kind clusters run within a Docker container.
-If your admin and managed clusters are kind clusters, the API server address of the admin cluster in its `kubeconfig` file is usually a local address on the host machine, which will not be accessible from the managed cluster.
-Use the `kind` command to obtain the "internal" `kubeconfig` of the admin cluster, which will contain a server address accessible from other kind clusters on the same machine, and therefore in the same Docker network.
+Kind clusters run within a Docker container.
+If your admin and managed clusters are Kind clusters, the API server address of the admin cluster in its `kubeconfig` file is usually a local address on the host machine, which will not be accessible from the managed cluster.
+Use the `kind` command to obtain the "internal" `kubeconfig` of the admin cluster, which will contain a server address accessible from other Kind clusters on the same machine, and therefore in the same Docker network.

 ```